joshuaetim/redis_app/README.md

 # RedisApp

-RedisApp is an attempt to use Redis as a primary database instead of a caching system.
+RedisApp is an attempt to use Redis as a primary database to improve database read/write performance.
 The application built with this feature is a blog with a score/ranking functionality.
 Redis data types like Hash, Set, Sorted Set, and Lists are used to store different categories of data used by the application.

 ## Installation